mikeizbicki/lab-goodreads2/README.md

 ```
 This counts all of the entries in the `goodreads_books.json.gz` file with a `title` field equal to `The Name of the Wind`.
 It turns out that there are 4 different entries in `goodreads_books.json.gz` for the title *The Name of the Wind*, each with their own `book_id`.
-These 4 entries correspond to different editions of the book (there's a hardcover, a softcover, an audiobook, and a "Tenth Anniversary Edition" hardcover).
+These 4 entries correspond to different editions of the book.
+(There's a hardcover, a softcover, an audiobook, and a "Tenth Anniversary Edition" hardcover.)

 Our command to count the number of entries took a long time to run because it needed to loop over the entire dataset.
 To save time in the future, it is often good practice to store the results of intermediate steps into a file.